2023 Al Haouz earthquake: Reconstruction

 A year later, Middle East Eye reported that many residents were still living in makeshift tents, guesthouses or with their relatives.
 Ruins in some localities close to the epicenter have also not been cleared.
 Reuters said that of the 55,000 new homes planned, only 1,000 had been completed.
 Elmahdi Benabdeljalil, chairperson of the independent group Amal Biladi, criticised the government's reconstruction process.
-The government selected a "supervised self-construction", where recipients paid funds under an installment to source their own method of rebuilding.
-This system involvesd an architect laying the blueprints for a new home and residents can build these homes themselves or hire others.
+The government selected a "supervised self-construction", where recipients are paid funds in installments to source their own method of rebuilding.
+This system involves an architect laying the blueprints for a new home; residents can build these homes themselves or hire others.
 These residents have complained that a shortage in workers, construction materials, cost of materials and labour, and inaccessibility to some sites has made reconstruction difficult.
 Furthermore, some residents did not receive their payouts while their neighbours have.

+The National Agency for Public Facilities is responsible for rebuilding public infrastructure, including over 500 schools and healthcare centers in the affected regions.

 In Ait Bourd, Amal Biladi helped constructing 20 noualas, a type of earthquake-resistant and insulated temporary home.
 Benabdeljalil said they aimed to complete another 30 noualas by the end of 2024.
 Some architects and authorities debated the use of concrete over traditional earth and stone for reconstruction.
 Those architects argued that concrete homes presented ecological problems, departed from tradition and were costlier.
 They added that traditional earth and stone were earthquake-resistant and criticised the rushed nature of reconstruction.
 Some traditionally constructed homes that could be repaired were totally demolished to be rebuilt again.
-Some residents also accused authorities of preventing them from renovating their traditional houses with cement in order to preserve their historic value and attract tourists.
+The Amazigh people who reside in damaged villages across the High Atlas accused authorities of preventing them from building their homes with cement to preserve the historic value of their traditional clay and mud homes.